Garrigatitan: Discovery and naming

 Additional fossil material has been assigned to the species including a cervical vertebra, two humeri, a left ilium, and a right ischial bone.
 Other specimens recovered include a neural spine, a right humerus, part of the right leg, and a left femur.
 The assigned specimens come from the third level of the second series.
 The fossils were found within an area of 375 square meters and a thickness of 1.2 m.
 They were not associated and presumably represent different individuals.
 They are all part of the Moulin Seigneurial de Velaux collection.

-The generic name, "Garrigatitan," is a combination of the Occitan "garriga," meaning "dry thicket", referring to a type of Mediterranean vegetation characterized by drought-resistant shrubs, and the Greek "titan", after the Greek mythological family of giants.
-The specific epithet, "meridonalis," means "southern" in Latin, in reference to the discovery location in southern France.
+The generic name, Garrigatitan, is a combination of the Occitan "garriga," meaning "dry thicket", referring to a type of Mediterranean vegetation characterized by drought-resistant shrubs, and the Greek "titan", after the Greek mythological family of giants.
+The specific epithet, meridonalis, means "southern" in Latin, in reference to the discovery location in southern France.

 Description

-Some Garrigatitan specimens regarded as subadults or adults belonged to individuals measuring 4–6 m long and weighing 2–2.5 MT.
+Some Garrigatitan specimens are regarded as subadults or adults belonged to individuals measuring 4–6 m long and weighing 2–2.5 MT.
 A tentatively referred specimen belonged to an adult individual measuring about 12–16 m long.

 Classification

-Cladistic analysis of Garrigatitan shows that it belonged to the subfamily Lirainosaurinae.
+In their phylogenetic analysis, Díez Díaz et al. recovered Garrigatitan as a membr of the titanosaur subfamily Lirainosaurinae.
+These results are displayed in the cladogram below:

+In their 2024 description of Qunkasaura, Mocho et al. included Garrigatitan in their phylogenetic analysis, recovering it as a late-diverging non-lirainosaurine within the Lognkosauria, closely related to the South American genera Notocolossus, Patagotitan, and Puertasaurus.
+Alongside Normanniasaurus, it is the only named European titanosaur within the broader clade Colossosauria.
+However, the authors noted that this position should not be taken with full confidence due to the fragmentary nature of the Garrigatitan possibly confounding the results, as well as the fact that the material initially referred to the genus can not be assigned to it with confidence.